Air Conditioner Repair Checklist

 If you’re using a smart thermostat, including ones produced by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for help.
 If you still can’t get it to work, call us at 952-373-0377 for help.

 Your cooling equipment probably has a shut-down device near its condenser.
 This lever is generally in a metal box attached to your residence.
-If your unit has recently been repaired, the lever may have inadvertently been placed in the “off” location.
+If your unit has recently been repaired, the lever may have inadvertently been turned off.

 Blocked Condensate Drain Pan